Skip to content

 Editorial Style

-Consistent writing style enhances audiences’ understanding of the university.
+Consistent writing style enhances audiences’ understanding of the University.

 Consistency of style is a hallmark of professionalism and the sign of a unified organization.
 This guide will help all communicators at The University of Texas at Austin be consistent in matters such as punctuation, capitalization and how we refer to ourselves and our many components.